January 14, 2020

 Recommendation

-If you want disc-clad cookware, Cuisinart Professional Series is one of the best deals on the market.
-Most inexpensive disc cookware has a small, thin disc that won't heat well.
+If you want or can only afford disc-clad cookware, Cuisinart Professional Series is one of the best deals you'll find.
+Most inexpensive disc cookware has a small, thin disc that doesn't heat well (like Chef's Classic, reviewed below).
 This is not the case with Professional Series.
-It has great heating properties.
+The heating can compete with much more expensive disc clad brands, like Demeyere Atlantis.

-If you want full cladding--which is rarely a mistake--go with the Multiclad Pro or French Classic.
+If you want full cladding, go with the Multiclad Pro or French Classic.

 Cuisinart Cookware Review (Clad Stainless)